-General Selling, general and administrative expenses for the three months ended June 30, 2023 September 30, 2023 decreased by \$4.4 million \$0.9 million, or 17% 3%, compared to the same period in 2022.
-The decrease was primarily attributable to (i) a \$4.2 million decrease in legal fees driven by the capitalization of previously expensed costs directly associated with the Acquisition upon completion of the transaction in May 2023 as well as lower intellectual property legal fees, (ii) a \$1.2 million \$1.5 million decrease in stock-based compensation expenses primarily driven by a lower average stock price, and (iii) (ii) a \$1.5 million \$1.3 million decrease in other costs, including marketing and advertising due to expenses resulting from the alignment of the timing of spend to align with the expected and updated timing of the BLA approval as well as license and insurance costs. legal costs related to intellectual property related matters.
-These expenses decreases were partially offset by (i) a \$2.2 million \$1.5 million increase in payroll and related expenses, resulting from increases in headcount to support the growth in the overall business, and \$0.3 million (ii) a \$0.4 million increase in other costs, including professional fees and travel expenses.
+Selling, general and administrative expenses for the three months ended September 30, 2023 decreased March 31, 2024 increased by \$0.9 million \$3.3 million, or 3% 12%, compared to the same period in 2022, 2023.
+The decrease increase was primarily attributable to (i) a \$1.5 million decrease in stock-based compensation expenses primarily driven by a lower average stock price, and (ii) a \$1.3 million decrease in other costs, including marketing and advertising expenses resulting from the alignment of the timing of spend with the expected and updated timing of BLA approval as well as legal costs related to intellectual property related matters.
+These decreases were partially offset by (i) a \$1.5 million \$1.8 million increase in payroll and related expenses, including \$1.5 million in stock-based compensation expenses, resulting from increases in headcount to support the growth commercialization of AmtagviTM and Proleukin® as well as the increased number of stock awards granted at a higher average stock price in 2024 as compared to the overall business, same period in 2023, and (ii) a \$0.4 million \$1.5 million increase in other costs, including professional fees driven by costs incurred in support of the distribution and travel expenses, commercialization of AmtagviTM and Proleukin®, which were partially offset by a decrease in legal costs.